Building Firefox On Windows

-Please note that Mozilla will not build if some of the tools are installed at a path that contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
+Please note that Mozilla will not build if the path to the installation folder of some tools contains spaces or other breaking characters such as pluses, quotation marks, or metacharacters.
 The Visual Studio tools and SDKs are an exception -- they may be installed in a directory which contains spaces.
 It is strongly recommended that you accept the default settings for all installation locations.